-Cross the bridge and dive down to the right.
-There’s 2 bars in this street.
+Cross the bridge and drive down to the right.
+There are two bars in this street.
 Have a beer with the locals and bike back.
-Or just take a nice walk in the centre of Amsterdam along the new East architecture.
-Organise a side trip to Marken or Volendam, take the train to the beach or, in april, to the tulip fields in bloom.
+Or just take a nice walk in the centre of Amsterdam along with the new East architecture.
+Plan a side trip to Marken or Volendam, hit a Dutch beach or, in april, the tulip fields in bloom.

 Friday nights at the Van Gogh Museum